google/WebFundamentals/src/content/en/updates/posts/2016/03/mse-sourcebuffer.markdown

 That works well for simple use cases, but for techniques such as [adaptive streaming](https://www.youtube.com/watch?v=Fm3Bagcf9Oo), the Media Source Extensions API (MSE) provides more control.
 MSE enables streams to be built from segments of audio or video.

 You can try out MSE at [simpl.info/mse](https://simpl.info/mse).
-In this example a `SourceBuffer` is created once the `MediaSource` object is open for business:
+A `SourceBuffer` is created once the `MediaSource` object is open for business:

 {% highlight javascript %}
 var mediaSource = new MediaSource();